-Nutrients Management in Organic Farming
+Nutrient Management in Organic Farming

 Weed and Pest Management

-Diseases can be a major concern for organic farmers as it might reduce crop yields.
+Diseases can be a major concern for organic farmers as they might reduce crop yields.
 So, supplying important macro and micronutrients and adopting crop rotation is crucial to prevent various plant diseases.
 Even the soil is enriched with useful microbes, fungi, and bacteria to prevent harmful organisms in check.

 Advantages of Organic Farming